lschiweck/LLM-NPC-Agents/README.md

 ---

-**Real-time voice AI backend for embodied agents** – No text boxes, just natural speech.
-Create immersive environments where NPCs can talk to players and converse with each other, while an AI Game Manager injects context and drives the storyline in the background.
+**Real-time voice AI backend for embodied agents** – Create immersive environments where NPCs can talk to players and converse with each other, while an AI Game Manager injects context and drives the storyline in the background.
 Supports **agent-to-player dialogue**, **agent-to-agent conversations**, and **dynamic context injection** – all through real-time voice (STT + LLM + TTS).
 Includes Unity integration scripts; the WebSocket-based architecture works with any platform.

 🖥️ **Designed to run locally** – All processing (speech recognition, LLM inference, voice synthesis) can run on your machine.
 No cloud APIs required by default, though they can be used if preferred (see [KoljaB/RealtimeVoiceChat](https://github.com/KoljaB/RealtimeVoiceChat) for cloud options).